DisCoTec/discotec.github.io/2021/programme.md

 ### Session 1

 - *Formal verification of HotStuff* <br/> by Leander Jehl
-- *Recursive Virtual Payment Channels for Bitcoin* <br/> by Orfeas Stefanos Thyfronitis Litos
+- *Elmo: Recursive Virtual Payment Channels for Bitcoin* <br/> by Orfeas Stefanos Thyfronitis Litos
 - *Dynamical Analysis of the EIP-1559 Ethereum Fee Market* <br/> by Stefanos Leonardos

 ### Session 2